Kitzmiller v. Dover: Michael Behe and Intelligent Design

 On paper, Behe looked formidable.
 He spoke with the calm precision of someone used to lecturing undergrads and debating critics.
 But as the cross-examination began, it quickly became clear that rhetoric and credentials alone wouldn’t be enough to carry the day.

 Attorney Eric Rothschild of the ACLU methodically dismantled Behe’s claims.
-When Behe insisted that there were no peer-reviewed studies explaining the evolutionary development of the immune system—specifically mechanisms like the blood-clotting cascade or the body's response to infection—Rothschild responded with an avalanche.
+When Behe insisted that there were no peer-reviewed studies explaining the evolutionary development of the immune system, Rothschild responded with an avalanche.
+He stacked book after book and study after study onto the witness stand—nearly fifty in total—each addressing the very mechanisms Behe claimed science could not explain.

 The moment was cinematic.
-A tower of published science stood beside a man who insisted it didn’t exist.
+A tower of published biology stood beside a man who insisted it didn’t exist.

-Behe, astonishingly, stood by his assertion.
-He dismissed the entire stack by claiming none of it “satisfactorily” addressed the question.
-To an outside observer, this wasn’t rigorous skepticism—it was denial in real-time.
-It was a deeply human moment too: a man so convinced of his paradigm that even a mountain of evidence couldn’t move him.
-And it underscored what critics had long argued—ID wasn’t a genuine research program.
-It was a belief system cloaked in the language of science.
+Behe did not retreat.
+He dismissed the entire stack by claiming none of it “satisfactorily” answered the question.
+To an outside observer, this wasn’t rigorous skepticism; it was denial in real time.
+It underscored what critics had long argued: intelligent design was not a research program, but a belief system draped in scientific language.

 Behe’s most revealing moment came when he was asked to define “scientific theory.”
-Under questioning, he described it as “a proposed explanation which focuses or points to physical, observable data and logical inferences.”
-But under that definition, Rothschild pressed, wouldn’t astrology qualify as science?
+He described it as “a proposed explanation which focuses or points to physical, observable data and logical inferences.”
+Rothschild pressed the implication: under that definition, wouldn’t astrology count as science?

-It wasn’t a trick.
-It wasn’t a misstep.
-It was an honest admission—and a telling one.
+It was not a slip.
+It was an honest admission—and a fatal one.

 What This Testimony Meant for the Case

-Behe’s refusal to accept mainstream research, his broad and unworkable definition of science, and his reliance on rhetorical rather than evidential claims all led Judge Jones to a stark conclusion: intelligent design isn’t science.
+Behe’s refusal to accept mainstream research, his elastic definition of science, and his reliance on rhetorical rather than evidential claims led the court to a stark conclusion: intelligent design is not science.

-It was, in the end, a human story—a story of belief held so tightly that it cracked under pressure.
+In the end, the trial told a human story—a story of belief held so tightly that it cracked under pressure.

-Next time: We’ll look at the book that sparked it all—Of Pandas and People—and how a careless find-and-replace turned creationism into “cdesign proponentsism,” the most revealing typo in legal history.
+Next time, we’ll turn to the book that sparked the controversy—Of Pandas and People—and the infamous find-and-replace error that turned “creationists” into “cdesign proponentsists,” the most revealing typo in legal history.

 Works Cited